 It is a best practice for individual investors to work with their custodian and/or transaction sponsors if there is any doubt about compliance with the above rules.

-Benefits and Risks of Using a Self-Directed IRA To Invest in Commercial Real Estate
+Benefits of Using a Self-Directed IRA To Invest in Commercial Real Estate

 In addition to the benefits of investing in commercial real estate generally, there number of additional benefits from using a Self-Directed IRA to do it specifically: